Montgomery, Alabama

 Sunny Days: 211

-I feel like this might be cheating, and something people might pick for other southern cities, but the things Montgomery has to offer makes the weather seem even better.
 With summer highs usually hovering around the high 80s and winter highs in the 50s, you’re bound to find at least a few good days to get outside every week of the year.
-From outdoor concerts, to family trips to the zoo, to hiking and biking down the miles and miles of park trails, you’ll never run out of ways to enjoy the warm weather in Montgomery!
+From outdoor concerts to family trips to the zoo to hiking and biking down the miles and miles of park trails, you’ll never run out of ways to enjoy the pleasant weather in Montgomery!

 Somewhat Suburban

-The greatest growths in population here in recent years have been in areas away from downtown and just outside the city.
-If you’re looking to move to the Montgomery area, most recommend looking in areas like Millbrook, Prattville and Pike Road just outside the city, where public schools are rated better, crime rates are lower and you’re close enough to check out the great outdoors and downtown nightlife.
-Housing prices in most of these suburban hotspots are still below the national average, and you’re probably gonna want a car no matter where you live due to the sprawl, so commuting in doesn’t make that big of a difference.
+Growth in population in Montgomery in recent years has been in areas away from downtown, just outside the city limits.
+If you’re looking to move to the Montgomery area, newbies will recommend looking in areas like Millbrook, Prattville, and Pike Road just outside the city, where public schools get higher ratings, crime rates are lower, and you’re close enough to experience the great outdoors and downtown nightlife.
+Housing prices in most of these suburban hotspots are still below the national average, and you’re gonna want a car no matter where you live due to sprawl, so commuting in doesn’t make a huge difference.

 Why You Should Move Here Now?